esn-py/esn-py/README.md

 ## Hi there 👋
 I'm a student from NTHU.
 Majoring in FLL and double majoring in QF.
 I'm currently working on a Fintech project.
-Good to see ya'll here!:yellow_heart:
+Good to see ya'll here! :yellow_heart:
 <!--
 **esn-py/esn-py** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.